Reducing busywork for tutoring teams

 I mapped the sources of all data tutor supervisors take in and put out, to understand how the PLUS data dashboards could better serve them.

-Tutor supervisors reported spending only a couple of hours on the PLUS dashboard per week, mainly for sending mass emails.
+Tutor supervisors reported spending only a couple of hours on the PLUS dashboard per week, mainly for sending mass emails, because it did not provide the information they needed.

 Instead, they spent much of their time manually searching for data in Slack messages, spreadsheets, and video recordings.